Sound Value Iteration for Simple Stochastic Games: Introduction

 Second, we extend the approach to handle ECs.
 A major portion of the literature on guaranteed-precision VI, i.e.~with lower and upper bounds, typically considers only the case without ECs \cite{DBLP:conf/cav/QuatmannK18}; for MDP, the ECs can be \emph{collapsed} before the analysis, avoiding the issue, but \emph{not so for SG}.
 The main approach to treat ECs is \emph{deflating} \cite{KKKW18}, which adjusts the upper bound of each state to reflect the true probability of reaching the target \emph{outside} of the EC.
 Since SVI does not work with the explicit upper bound, but rather with an implicit version given by other values (such as $\svireach_n$ and $\svistay_n$), deflating cannot be performed directly.
 Consequently, (i) instead of a single (S)VI update, we shall have four different cases to handle; (ii) the fundamental notion of the \emph{simple end component} (EC states with the same value), instrumental for other VI extensions, is too coarse; instead, we have to consider their yet smaller parts; (iii) the convergence of the bounds does not follow directly from the literature.
 In particular, instead of the easy, standard convergence of the lower bound as seen in all other VI variants, we need properties of the upper bound to argue about the convergence of the lower bound.
 This constitutes the technically most involved part of the paper.

-\para{Our contribution} can be summarized as follows: \begin{itemize} \item After providing an instructive description of SVI (in particular adding some aspects lacking in the original \cite{DBLP:conf/cav/QuatmannK18}), we extend SVI to (i) SG and then (ii) to handle ECs. \item Besides, we apply the classical topological optimization to our approach, and we further improve it based on the performed in-depth analysis.
-Our~prototypical implementation and experimental analysis illustrate that our extension preserves the main advantage of SVI (see Sec.~\ref{svi-good-example} for a concrete example)---fewer iterations are needed for systems with probabilistic cycles. \end{itemize} It should be emphasized that our main contribution is \textbf{not} showing that the implemented tool is more efficient than other ones in the literature, but rather the theoretically involved \textbf{proof and way how} SVI can be extended to handle end components.
-Specifically, our contribution lies in highlighting the inductive, attractor-like structure of MECs, which provides a theoretical foundation for addressing cycles, the primary challenge with VI.
-While this work does not aim to replace BVI, it offers critical insights into the inherent drawbacks of VI, paving the way for potential future enhancements to BVI with efficient cycle handling of SVI.
+\para{Our contribution} can be summarized as follows: \begin{itemize} \item After providing an instructive description of SVI (in particular adding some aspects lacking in the original \cite{DBLP:conf/cav/QuatmannK18}), we generalize SVI to (i) stochastic games (SGs) and, crucially, (ii) systems with end components (ECs), thereby overcoming a fundamental limitation of SVI in the presence of ECs. \item Based on the performed in-depth analysis, we propose topological improvements of SVI (Section~\ref{sec:toplogical}) that replace global bounds with bounds over the relevant reachable part of the state space, avoiding global bottlenecks and enabling more informed updates. \item Our prototypical implementation and experimental analysis illustrate that our extension preserves the main advantage of SVI (see Section~\ref{svi-good-example} for a concrete example)---fewer iterations are needed for systems with probabilistic cycles. \end{itemize}

+We emphasize that our contribution does not lie in providing a tool more efficient than other ones in the literature, but rather in the theoretically involved proof and way how SVI can be extended to handle ECs.
+Specifically, our contribution lies in highlighting the inductive, attractor-like structure of ECs (Section~\ref{ssec:bes}), which provides a theoretical foundation for addressing them---the primary challenge with VI.
+Instead of aiming to replace BVI---which handles ECs (i.e., sure cycles)---this work aims to complement it by offering critical insights into the inherent drawbacks of VI, such as its slow convergence in the presence of probabilistic cycles.
+Our insights pave the way for potential future enhancements to BVI through the efficient probabilistic cycle handling introduced by SVI, which is currently missing in BVI.
 This foundational step, though part of a longer-term effort, is pivotal for enabling subsequent advancements.